Eladiia/whisper-online-video-transcriber/README.md

 - `faster-whisper` for transcription
 - `pyperclip` for clipboard monitoring
 - `subprocess` for running external commands
-- CUDA (optional, but recommended for faster performance)
+- CUDA optional, but recommended for faster performance.
+(You can run this with your CPU by editing `device="cuda"` to `device="cpu"` but the performance won't be as good.)
 - Ensure you have a CUDA-compatible GPU and the appropriate drivers installed if using GPU acceleration.

 ## Installation